-- T.1.2.2 Conduct of the test: - a.
-The template will be held vertically and inserted into the cockpit opening rearward of the rearmost portion of the steering column. - b.
-The template will then be passed horizontally through the cockpit to a point 100 mm rearwards of the face of the rearmost pedal when in the inoperative position

-T.1.2.3 During this test:
+- T.1.2.2 Conduct of the test.
+The template: - a.
+Will be held vertically and inserted into the cockpit opening rearward of the rearmost portion of the steering column. - b.
+Will then be passed horizontally through the cockpit to a point 100 mm rearwards of the face of the rearmost pedal when in the inoperative position - c.
+May be moved vertically inside the cockpit - T.1.2.3 During this test: - a.

-- a.
 If the pedals are adjustable, they must be in their most forward position. - b.
 The steering wheel may be removed - c.
 Padding may be removed if it can be easily removed without the use of tools with the driver in the seat - d.
 The seat and any seat insert(s) that may be used must remain in the cockpit - e.
-Cables, wires, hoses, tubes, etc. must not impede the template
+Cables, wires, hoses, tubes, etc. must not impede the template - f.
+The steering column may pass through the 50 mm wide center band of the template.
+The column includes the shaft, couplings and rotating components, but not any fixed supports.